Administration of a deceased person’s estate – proving the validity of a will

 If no contentious issues arise in the application process and it can be dealt with by the Probate Registry it is simply a grant of probate in common form.
 Most probate grants are of this type.

-Meaning of “will” – what it includes
+Meaning of “will” – what does this includes?

 The time taken can depend on various factors such as